dwilder/little-lemon/README.md

 ## Running the Project

+`git clone` the project and navigate to the project directory.

+Install dependencies with `npm install`.

-git clone the project and run `npx expo start`.
+Run the application with `npx expo start`.

 ## Wireframe